Raku/nqp/docs/ops.markdown

 Return a directory handle on the given directory path.
 Throw an exception if `$path` is not a directory.

+## readlink
+* `readlink(str $path -> str)`

+Given a path that is a link, return the target path.
+Throw an exception if the argument does not resolve to a link.

 ## rename
 * `rename(str $from, str $to --> int)`